Shake It

 "Shake It" is a song by American pop rock band Metro Station, released on April 1, 2008, as the third single from their 2007 self-titled debut studio album.
-It was also released as their debut single in the UK on March 23, 2009.
+It was also released as their debut single in the United Kingdom on March 23, 2009.

-"Shake It" was the band's first charting single, peaking at number 10 on the US Billboard Hot 100.
-Internationally, the song peaked within the top 10 of the charts in Australia, Austria, Canada, Germany, Ireland, Japan, New Zealand, and the United Kingdom.
-The single was certified gold by the Recording Industry Association of America (RIAA) on June 13, 2008, and later platinum that year, until finally reaching 2× platinum status at the end of January 2009.
+"Shake It" was the band's first charting song, peaking at number ten on the Billboard Hot 100 in June 2008.
+Outside of the United States, "Shake It" peaked within the top ten of the charts in Australia, Austria, Canada, Germany, Ireland, Japan, New Zealand, and the United Kingdom.
+The song was certified gold by the Recording Industry Association of America (RIAA) on June 13, 2008, and later platinum that year, until finally reaching 2× platinum status at the end of January 2009.
 The song has sold over 1.2 million copies in the US and over 4 million copies worldwide.

 Composition

 "Shake It" was written by Mason Musso, Trace Cyrus, Anthony Improgo and Blake Healy, while production was handled by S*A*M and Sluggo.
 The song was written in the key of E major with a BPM count of 150, but Metro Station plays the song in D major for live performances.
 Lyrically, the song has sexual innuendos and is about sex.